canonical/launchpad-manual/contribute-to-our-docs.rst

 For more information on how you can get involved, visit the `CODA website`_.
 You can also browse through the types of issues you'll be working on in the `CODA repository`_.

-Other channels to get invovled with the academy include:
+Other channels to get involved with the academy include:

 - Our `discussion forum`_ on the Ubuntu Community Hub
 - The `Matrix channel`_ for interactive chat